JairMedina97/JairMedina97/README.md

 ### Hola 👋, I am Jair Medina
 #### Engineering and Data
 I'm Jair Medina from Mexico, I am a Petroleum engineer and currently a student of Electronics and Automation engineering :electron: in Monterrey :mexico:
-I really enjoy studying and reading about economics :chart_with_upwards_trend:, finance :dollar:, urban planning :house_with_garden:, philosophy :brain:, politics :classical_building: and data science. :bar_chart:
+I really enjoy studying and reading about:
+- Economics :chart_with_upwards_trend:
+- Finance :dollar:
+- Urban planning :house_with_garden:
+- Philosophy :brain:
+- Politics :classical_building:
+- And data science. :bar_chart:

 Native spanish speaker, full proficiency in English and learning basic German.